idoqo/vollect/README.md

 The response is a 200 OK header with an empty body.

 ## How it works
-The _queue_ contains *Tasks* which are saved to a PostgreSQL database.
-The tasks are run sequentially that is, only one task is running at a given time.
-A task has:
+The _queue_ comprise of _Tasks_ which are stored in a PostgreSQL database.
+Tasks are run sequentially that is, only one task is running at a given time.
+It also uses PgSQL's "SKIP LOCK" feature as a database-level guard against executing a task more than once.
+Each task implementation has:

 - ID: The task ID in the database
 - Name: A random name for the task, should be unique.